kitpages/KitpagesSemaphoreBundle/README.md

 The add configuration in your config.yml.

-default values are 0.1s for pooling sleep time and 5s for deadlock duration
+Default values are 0.1s for pooling sleep time and 5s for deadlock duration

 ```yaml
 kitpages_semaphore: